Introduction:

 EHR interoperability is the ability of EHR systems to exchange data with each other in electronic format.
 In other words, EHR interoperability in healthcare allows multiple providers to exchange patient data securely without hassle.

 Today, Integrated healthcare solutions transform the complete system, boost complex tasks, enhance productivity, and improve the patient experience.
-A wide range of new technological solutions like advanced telehealth solutions, healthcare interoperabilityremote patient monitoring systems, and more in the last few years.
+A wide range of new technological solutions like advanced telehealth solutions, healthcare interoperability, remote patient monitoring systems, and more have been introduced in the last few years.
 Besides, healthcare data management, sharing, and analytics are also critically important for quality care.
 Electronic Health Records and Electronic Medical Records are two systems that are currently the must-have solutions in healthcare.
 With providers adopting EHR and EMR, sharing data across different care settings posed severe threats to the information.
 Also, sharing across other interfaces was a challenge too.
 Healthcare software product development providers shared healthcare interoperability solutions to securely access and share health data across different platforms.

 Industry CIOs and leaders, concerned about the sensitivity of health data and security issues, cited to comply with EHR interoperability solutions to optimize healthcare outcomes.
 EHR interoperability solutions are also the most discussed software today among providers.
 So, here’s everything you need to know about EHR interoperability solutions.